nicofirst1/speaker-adaptation/Journal.md

 sure why this is...
 The data does not change during the epochs, I will check the domain accuracies, maybe everytime there is a focus on one domain only?
 No, a peak does not correlate to one domain increase only, usually it correlates to multiple actually.

+Well well well...
+I implemented a way to check the difference between acc before train and after train, and it seems that the whole thing does not work.
+I have no idea why, i suspect the loss function is wrong but i don't know how to fix it tho.
+I think i will mostly focus on the other part for now.

+# 10/05/2023

+So, I was trying to debug and noticed that with lr = 0 the loss is not constant...
+Actually it seems to show a periodic pattern with period 10 (epochs).
+I have no idea why this is but maybe i should check data.
+I think I might have found the problem, nucleus sampling is a stochastic process, so it is always slightly different even when i give the same inputs.
+Plus i set the seed to pic always the same images every 10 epochs, thus the periodicity.
+Very cool debugging round, but i havent still solved the problem.
+Should i start with making the sampling deterministic perhaps?